BrianJM21/BitacorAPP/README.md

 import Foundation

-/// Protocol needed by view-controllers with data notifiers from view-models protocol BitacoraDetailsView: NSObject {
+/// Protocol needed by view-controllers with data notifiers from view-model protocol BitacoraDetailsView: NSObject {

     // FUNCTIONS WITH DATA NOTIFIERS FROM VIEW-MODEL